championchap/Juice/README.md

 # Juice #

-Playing with the [Haxe](http://haxe.org) JavaScript target.
+A simple HTML5 game framework made in [Haxe](http://haxe.org).

+Why Juice?
+Because Haxe is Orange and JS sounds a bit like Juice if you say it wrong.
+Juh Sss instead of Jay Ess.

+At the moment Juice renders to a HTML Canvas.
+I'll think about adding WebGL support in the future, but right now I'm fairly happy with the Canvas, so don't wait up.

 ## Demo ##

 Coming soon!
 Demo projects will be available under a new repo.

 ## Usage ##